24 Family Friendly Advent Activities

 For the little kids we’ve made reindeer cards this year so simple but very cute.
 Instructions are from here.

 Every child loves to write to Santa to ask for that one special gift.
 In the UK you can write a letter to the royal mail think or Santa land thing and get a lovely letter back.
 My kids like a short cut and use the shopping catalogues to cut out pictures for a wish list.
 The final wish list normally ends up as thick as the gift guide but its become a tradition now.

 Some of these cards are beautiful and it’s such a shame to throw them away so we make them into Christmas pictures and gift tags.

 My kids love to decorate and we make paper chains and different decorations so they can have their room as they like.

 Advent can be counted down in all sorts of ways from burning a candle each night to eating a square of chocolate each day which ever method you chose an advent calendar is a wonderful way to see in those December days.

 It helps children to see in a physical way how the time is passing and provides yummy chocolate too.

 Have a party.

-We have a gingerbread decorating party every year before my child minding closes for Christmas.
-Wonderful!
+We have a gingerbread decorating party every year before my childminding closes for Christmas.
+It’s a wonderful afternoon.

 What do you do to prepare for Christmas?
 How does your family await the long nights till Christmas day??
-Drop me a comment and let me know.
+Drop us a comment and let us know.